Jesus Built My Hotrod: Music and lyrical themes

-“Jesus Built My Hotrod” is an industrial metal, speed metal, thrash metal, and alternative metal song which features elements of rockabilly and psychobilly; on Psalm 69, it is the fifth track with a length of four minutes and fifty-one seconds.
-(Note: The extended single version of the song—styled “Redline/Whiteline Version”—is approximately eight minutes and fifteen seconds long, while the shortened one, styled “Short, Pusillanimous, So-They-Can-Fit-More-Commercials-On-The-Radio Edit”, is three minutes and forty-five seconds long.)
+"Jesus Built My Hotrod" is an industrial metal, speed metal, thrash metal, and alternative metal song with elements of rockabilly and psychobilly; on Psalm 69, it is the fifth track with a length of four minutes and fifty-one seconds.
+(Note: The extended single version of the song—styled "Redline/Whiteline Version"—is approximately eight minutes and fifteen seconds long, while the shortened one, styled "Short, Pusillanimous, So-They-Can-Fit-More-Commercials-On-The-Radio Edit", is three minutes and forty-five seconds long.)
 The track was written by Al Jourgensen, Paul Barker, Bill Rieflin, and Michael Balch with lyrics credited to Gibby Haynes, and was co-produced by Jourgensen and Barker under their respective aliases, Hypo Luxa and Hermes Pan.

-In a 2016 interview, Jourgensen said that the song was partially inspired by his youth experiences with his stepfather, a stock car driver and mechanic.
-Commenting on Ministry's work for Spin Alternative Record Guide, writer Eric Weisbard likened it to “an updated, theorized” version of the Trashmen 1963 hit “Surfin' Bird”; AllMusic’s editor Steve Huey supports this point in the song review.
+In a 2011 interview, Jourgensen said that the song was partially inspired by his youth experiences with his stepfather, a stock car driver and mechanic.
+Commenting on Ministry's work for Spin Alternative Record Guide, writer Eric Weisbard likened it to "an updated, theorized" version of the Trashmen 1963 hit "Surfin' Bird"; AllMusic’s editor Steve Huey supports this point in the song review.

-The song begins with a spoken word intro, which refers to Jerry Lee Lewis as “the devil” and Jesus Christ as “an architect previous to his career as a prophet” respectively.
-In the “Redline/Whiteline Version”, it is followed by sampled lines of Hazel Motes (portrayed by Brad Dourif) from 1979 film Wise Blood, before cutting immediately into the main section, which contains Haynes’ scat-like singing set to the drum beat performed in common time signature (4/4) with guitar riff—attributed to Jourgensen and repeated throughout most of the song.
-The “Redline/Whiteline Version” also features a sampled line of Frank Booth (portrayed by Dennis Hopper) from David Lynch’s 1986 film Blue Velvet, as well as dialogues from drag race competitions.
-The song ends with another spoken word part, saying: “Jesus built my car / it's a love affair / mainly Jesus and my hot rod.”
+The song begins with a spoken word intro, which refers to Jerry Lee Lewis as "the devil" and Jesus Christ as "an architect previous to his career as a prophet".
+In the "Redline/Whiteline Version", it is followed by sampled lines of Hazel Motes (portrayed by Brad Dourif) from the 1979 film Wise Blood before cutting immediately into the main section, which contains Haynes' scat-like singing set to the drum beat performed in common time signature (4/4) with guitar riff—attributed to Jourgensen and repeated throughout most of the song.
+The "Redline/Whiteline Version" also features a sampled line of Frank Booth (portrayed by Dennis Hopper) from David Lynch’s 1986 film Blue Velvet, as well as dialogues from drag race competitions.
+The song ends with another spoken word part, saying: "Jesus built my car / it's a love affair / mainly Jesus and my hot rod."